-As a top-ranked dermatologist in the Wolcott, CT, region, Dr. Jurzyk offers patients the most advanced and effective treatments for mild to severe psoriasis, helping patients feel more comfortable and maintain healthier skin.
+As a top-ranked dermatologist in the Wolcott, CT, region, Dr. Jurzyk offers patients the most advanced and best psoriasis treatment for mild to severe psoriasis, helping patients feel more comfortable and maintain healthier skin.

 What is psoriasis?